srinjoyc/fcl-docs/README.md

 ## Setting Configuration Values

 Values only need to be set once.
-We recomend doing this once and as early in the life cycle as possible.
-To set a configuation value, the `put` method on the `config` instance needs to be called, the `put` method returns the `config` instance so they can be chained.
+We recommend doing this once and as early in the life cycle as possible.
+To set a configuration value, the `put` method on the `config` instance needs to be called, the `put` method returns the `config` instance so they can be chained.

 ```javascript
 import * as fcl from "@onflow/fcl";